Paradigm4/orderbook-example/README.md

 The output is a 2-d array with the same dimensions as the input array and a single string attribute with the format
 ```
-bp1, bv1, bp2, bv2, bp3, bv3, ap1, av1, ap2, av2, ap3, av3
+bp1, bv1, bp2, bv2, bp3, bv3 |  ap1, av1, ap2, av2, ap3, av3
 ```
 where, bp1 means "bid price 1", "bv1 means bid volume 1", and
 ap1 and av1 are similarly defined for ask prices and volumes, and bp1 &lt; bp2 &lt; bp3 &lt; ap1 &lt; ap2 &lt; ap3.

-It's possible (likely near the start of the day) that one or more prices and volumes are not available, in which case they are represented by the word 'null'.
-Thus the output value is always a string with exactly 12 comma separated values.
+It's possible (likely near the start of the day) that one or more prices and volumes are not available, in which case the book depths on the bid and ask side may differ.

 See the shell scripts in this project for examples of splitting this output string up into separate attributes.